alec-flowers/visual_intelligence/README.md

 * `pose_correction_pipeline.ipynb`: a showcase of our whole correction system

 **Pose**
+* `decision_tree.py`: functions needed for creating a decision tree for good/ bad pose execution
 * `nearest_neighbor_correction.py`: functions needed for the nearest neighbour correction
 * `plot.py`: functions needed to plot the image data and coordinate data
 * `pose_mediapipe.py`: extract the poses from raw image data with mediapipe